 Healthcare and Other Benefits

 If you work at least 80 hours of the pay period in which your employment ends, your group insurance coverage will continue until the end of the following month.
 If you work less than 80 hours in the pay period in which your employment ends, your group insurance coverage will stop at the end of the month in which you separate employment.
-An exception to that rule is as follows: If you are enrolled in a Health Care Flexible Spending Account (FSA), then coverage of qualifying expenses will end at the end of the month for which payroll deducts your last contribution.
+An exception to that rule is as follows: If you are enrolled in a Health Care Flexible Spending Account (FSA) and/or dependent care, then coverage of qualifying expenses will end at the end of the month for which payroll deducts your last contribution.

 Medical, Dental, and Vision: Under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) covered employees and their dependents may be eligible to continue medical and/or dental coverage generally for a period of up to 18 months at the employees own expense.
 You will receive information about the COBRA program by mail to the home address we have on record from BenefitHelp Solutions(BHS).